Skip to main content

 Snort it or eat it?

-Snorting drugs will cause the effects to start within a very short time and with a higher intensity, but wear off relatively quickly.
-Eating your drugs, pills or powder, means the effects will come on much slower and steadier, but last for a longer period with much less of a crash at the end.
+Snorting drugs will cause the effects to start within a very short time and with a higher intensity, but they will wear off relatively quickly.
+Eating your drugs, pills, or powder means the effects will come on much slower and steadier, but last for a longer period with much less of a crash at the end.

 Passing around notes or straws for snorting drugs can pass around germs like hepatitis and other blood-borne viruses.
 Keep your nostrils healthy by flushing out your nose with clean water at the end of each session.